darryllittman/Pixlgram/docs/redux-structure.md

 -receiveNewPhoto is set as the callback

 destroyPhoto
--invoked from any of currentUser's photos onClick -Post /api/photos/:photo.id
+-invoked from any of currentUser's photos view page onClick -Post /api/photos/:photo.id
 -removePhoto is set as the success callback